Offices & Divisions

 The Vice-Chancellor is the President and Chief Executive Officer of the University accountable to University's governing body.

-Office of the DVC (Academic)
+Provost and Office of the DVC (Academic)

 The Deputy Vice-Chancellor and Vice-President (DVC Academic) is responsible to the Vice-Chancellor for the activities of the Faculties and the learning support divisions of the University, and is a member of the Vice- Chancellor's Leadership Team.